marcopeg/BackboneKit/README.md

 I didn't reinvent the wheel... just put elegant white tires on Backbone!

-## What come with the Kit?
+## What comes with BackboneKit?

 * Inheritance
+* Declarative Events
-* Plugins support
+* Plugins Support
-* Global access to components
+* Global Access to Components

 ## Where to test it?